-Since the banning of the veil at the Olympics it has become synonymous with historical colonial attitudes in the West about Muslims not willing to assimilate in society.
+Since the banning of the veil for French athletes at the 2024 Olympic Games, it has become synonymous with historical colonial attitudes in the West about Muslims not willing to assimilate in society.
 Muslim women are represented in a negative light because they are deemed to be oppressed by Muslim men.
-This is can also be seen as a form of racialisation.
+This is can also be seen as a form of racialization.
 Current anti-sexist and misogynistic labels have stereotyped Muslims and mispresenting there lived experiences of abuse and hate in sport more generally.